AnnamNeerajKrishna/RaftLabsAssignment/README.md

 Update the file:
 appsettings.json
 -   "ApiKey": "reqres-free-v1"   // Replace with your key.
--
-''*** Make sure to set the property of app.settings file Copy to Output Directory = Copy if newer is set on this file.***''
+` * Make sure to set the property of the app.settings file to Copy to Output Directory = Copy if newer is set on this file.*`

 ### Step 3: Run the Console App
----

 ### 📷 Console Output Example
 Below is a sample output from the Console App after successfully calling the SDK:
 ![Console Output](screenshots/console-output.png)